0atman/noboilerplate/scripts/21-meditation-for-coders-redux.md

 (not sponsored)

 notes:
-And you need NO equipment or space to do meditation.
+And you need NO equipment or space to meditate.

 Try reading Practical Zen, I've read a lot of good books introducing meditation and this one is my favourite.